brandtg/jove/README.md

-# spyndle
+# jove

 A terminal-focused alternative to Jupyter notebooks.

-Spyndle works with [Anaconda](https://docs.anaconda.com/anaconda/install/), and assumes that your system has it installed.
+Jove works with [Anaconda](https://docs.anaconda.com/anaconda/install/), and assumes that your system has it installed.

-Spyndle targets a middle ground between Jupyter Notebooks and iPython, providing enough structure to keep a data analysis organized, without a complex multimedia JSON document.
+Jove targets a middle ground between Jupyter Notebooks and iPython, providing enough structure to keep a data analysis organized, without a complex multimedia JSON document.
 Instead, it provides a loose file-oriented analysis framework, which is intended as a starting point for an analysis to [evolve in complexity naturally](https://knowyourmeme.com/memes/pepe-silvia).